|

 like a volcano, inside.

-Sure makes you long for the old days, when men came in one
+Sure makes you long for the old days, when men came in onetype and format only and women knew the ropes, every warp

 and weft, very well, indeed.
 The one consolation, if you can